UtrechtUniversity/MATLAB-on-HPC/Part-1-preparation.md

 # Part 1: Create a virtual machine and install Matlab

 When you are working on Windows or Mac, we recommend installing a Docker container with a Linux operating system and MATLAB on your computer to compile MATLAB code, as code has to be compiled on a linux system in order to be compatible with HPC.
 The steps to install this container with a MATLAB installation for Linux are described here.
-If you already have MATLAB running under Linux you can go to [Part 2](./Part-2-running-matlab.md).
+If you already have the required MATLAB version running under Linux you can go to [Part 2](./Part-2-running-matlab.md).
 Backgrounds about Docker software and basic commands can be found [here](./Docker_intro.md).

 This part of the workflow is all preparation.
 The steps in this part only need to be executed once.